-The Classic Tour - the classic Namibia tour: to the deepest south and up to the northwest of Namibia.
-Overwhelming landscapes, deserts and expanses.
-If you are looking for Namibia "totally", then this motorbike tour is the right one for you.
+The Classic Tour - the classic Namibia trip: to the deepest south and up into the northwest of Namibia.
+Overwhelming landscapes, deserts and vastness.
+If you are looking for Namibia "total", then this motorcycle tour is exactly the right one for you.

 |Accommodation in good hotels, lodges, guest farms and camps|

 |Catering (breakfast and rich dinner)|

 |Rental motorcycles Yamaha XT 660/Ténéré/WR250 in special equipment|